F-laolu/F-laolu/README.md

 ### Hi there 👋

-I am a hardworking second year computer science student with passion in programming.
+I am a hardworking second year computer science student with passion for programming.

 - 🔭 I’m currently working on C++ programming language
 - 🌱 I’m currently learning C++, Processing (Eay to tell i want to know more about graphics right??)